PaulRitsche/DL_Track_US/docs/source/installation.rst

 *Step 7.* Install the DL_Track package.

+**Attention: The next part of Step 7 is NOT relevant for MacOS users:**

 You can directly install the DL_Track package from Pypi.
 To do so, type the following command in your bash terminal:

 ``pip install DL-Track-US==0.1.1``